melvinkcx/private-file-saver/README.md

 Files (objects) stored in S3 buckets are automatically replicated into multiple facilities in an AWS region.
 AWS ensures 11-9s for its data durability over a given year.

-## Checklist for Features

-1. A dialog to list all buckets, and to be picked
-1.

 ## Implementation Details

 ### How files are compared?